 The answer is that we also must build a listening system.
 We’ve seen plenty of instances in the Great Resignation where people left the organization because they felt like they were not listened to.
 Many are exhausted from being in virtual meetings in front of a computer all day long.
 But we must embrace the flexibility to attract and retain new and diverse talent and teams.
 Technology can play a significant role in addressing this.

-As a government contractor or a knowledge-based organization, retaining your knowledge, learning new skills and ensuring a free flow of information is a priority.
+As a knowledge-based organization, like a law firm or a government contractor, retaining your knowledge, learning new skills and ensuring a free flow of information is a priority.
 How do we give employees an online learning management platform where they can find courses?
 How do you build online communities among different groups across your organizations?

 Previously, in-person learning would require sending someone into a class over a fixed period hoping that they will retain the information.
 Online learning platforms transform that experience by allowing sessions that you can do at your own time and pace.
 An example of a Microsoft Teams learning platform enables you to pick classes, schedule them, and help you find the next courses you may be interested in – all directly on the platform.